YPares/arpligner/README.md

 ## Available settings

-Arpligner's GUI shows a few parameters, and exposes them to the host.
+Arpligner's GUI shows a few parameters.
+This parameters are also exposed to the host, and can be automated[^3].

-**IMPORTANT**: Unless stated otherwise, these parameters are **not** meant to be changed while Arpligner is processing notes.
-If you really want to automate some of these (for any reason), I strongly advise you to change their values **only** during a moment in your song when no MIDI notes are being sent to Arpligner, or you will end up with stuck notes.

 | Parameter name | Default value | Possible values | Documentation |
 |--------------------------------|---------------|-----------------|---------------|